QR1.2.3. Virtualism

 Figure 1.1.
 The Ancient of Days calculates the universe

-As science and religion fight their age-old ideological battle, another monism stands on the sidelines ignored by all, namely virtualism (Raspanti, 2000), that physical world is an output created by some “other”.
-The idea seems new but actually traces back to Plato’s idealism, that the physical world reflects another reality.
-Pythagoras saw numbers as the non-material essence of the world, Plato felt that God geometrizes and Gauss believed that God computes (Svozil, 2005), as Blake’s Ancient of Days measures the world with his compass (Figure 1.1).
+Yet as science and religion fight their age-old ideological war, another monism sits on the sidelines ignored by all, namely virtualism (Raspanti, 2000), that the physical world is generated by some other.
+The idea seems new but actually traces back to Plato’s idealism, that the world reflects another reality.
+Pythagoras called numbers the non-material essence of the world, Plato felt that God geometrizes, and Gauss believed that God does arithmetic (Svozil, 2005), just as Blake’s Ancient of Days measures the world with his compass (Figure 1.1).

 There is nothing outside the physical universe (Smolin, 2001).